-The main health problems in Turkey which are related to malnutrition detected in research, are protein-energy malnutrition in children, prevalence of obesity among adults and children.
+Changes in diet and increasing demand for food of animal origin put a growing burden on allnatural resources, including valuable farmlands.
+From the perspective of achieving Sustainable Development Goals by 2030, malnutrition and obesity is also an important problem that should be addressed.
+In this sense, the countries need to take action to address nutrition concerns, emphasizing the importance of a balanced diet in particular for women and children.
+They also have to tackle these challenges for the healthy future of people, communities and nations in terms of socio-political aspects.
+One of the main health problems in Turkey which are related to malnutrition detected in research, are protein-energy malnutrition in children, prevalence of obesity among adults and children.
 Excessive use of salt, lack of vitamins of B1, B2, B6 and D and also some minerals such as calcium, magnesium, iron, zinc and potassium are main causes of nutritious related health problems.

+Global food systems need transformation; this shouldn't disregard the importance of innovation, which will help transform agri-food systems at this juncture.
 Turkey is one of the countries which is negatively affected by climate change in the Eastern Mediterranean basin.
-The country is under the threat of desertification and drought due to its climatic characteristics and topographic structure.
+The country is, on one hand, under the threat of desertification and drought due to its climatic characteristics and topographic structure.
+On the other hand, some regions of it are under pressure from floods and forest-fires.
 In addition to the fact that 65% of Turkish soils are arid and semi-arid and sensitive to erosion, the increasing demand and pressure of growing population for natural resources are among the most important causes of desertification/land degradation.

-The share of water abstraction in the agriculture sector is too high.
-The use of groundwater is also too high in Turkey.
+The share of water abstraction and the use of groundwater in the agriculture sector is too high.
 The National Water Plan also emphasized how to protect the quality and quantity of groundwater.
 The rate of drip irrigation which is more efficient than surface irrigation needs to be increased.
-11th.
-The National Development plan also targets to increase the irrigated land until 2023 with an increase of 2 million hectares.
+11th The National Development plan also targets to increase the irrigated land until 2023 with an increase of 2 million hectares.